 The Guardian.
 Kate Lyons and Garry Blight, Where in the world is the worst place to be a Christian?
 Monday 27 July 2015 14.24 BST.
 Persecution of Christians has increased dramatically in parts of the world.
 Here we list the top 25 most anti-Christian countries.
 Infographics provided by Open Doors. https://www.theguardian.com/world/ng-interactive/2015/jul/27/where-in-the-world-is-it-worst-place-to-be-a-christian

-Major news media coverage typically broadcasts or reports on content that is going to sell or turn a profit, which means those topics are the most relatable to the greater sum of target viewership using a how-does-this-affect-me business model.
-The more people watch, the more money earned – simple.
-But the viewer must find some sort of relatable point of reference to the subject at large because just being a human isn’t enough.
-If the subject is from somewhere else it can reduce numbers and thus income.
-If you’re not of the same society type, you’re just a detail.
+Major news media coverage typically broadcasts or reports on content that is going to sell or turn a profit, which means those topics are the most relatable to the greater sum of target viewership.
+The more people watch (or read), the more money earned – simple.
+But the viewer must connect with some sort of relatable point or object of reference to the subject matter at large since, quite honestly, just being a human isn’t enough.
+If the viewer is American and, say, the subject is from somewhere of weak relatability to America, it can potentially reduce viewership and thus revenue.

 Emphasis added. “‘Enough is enough’: Theresa May says tougher measures needed to clamp down on Islamic extremism” National Post, Bloomberg News and The Associated Press.
 June 4, 6:04 PM ET 2017